PatelVatsalB21/Dickson_Charge_Pump_28nm/README.md

 ![image](https://github.com/PatelVatsalB21/Dickson_Charge_Pump_28nm/blob/main/files/images/schematic/dickson_pump_5stage_pump_cell_schematic.png)

-The circuit implemented consist to 9 NMOS as 2n+1 NMOS(n is number of stages) for 4 stages of pump.
+The circuit implemented consists of 9 NMOS as 2n+1 NMOS(n is the number of stages) for 4 stages of the pump.
 It also consists of 8 charging capacitors of 10pF capacitance and a filter capacitor of 1pf capacitance.
-It consists of 4 pins :- Input, Output, CLK1 and CLK2.
+It consists of 4 pins:- Input, Output, CLK1 and CLK2.

 ![image](https://github.com/PatelVatsalB21/Dickson_Charge_Pump_28nm/blob/main/files/images/schematic/dickson_pump_5stage_pump_cell_symbol.png)

-Above shown is the symbol for charge pump circuit.
+Above shown is the symbol for the charge pump circuit.

 ### Testbench for Dickson Charge Pump